-In this interpreter, we both create new continuations and use of the (implicit) continuation.
-New continuations are created in the code for applications.
-The other two clauses shown use the current continuation by passing it a value.
+In this interpreter, we both create new implicit continuations (growing the stack) and use implicit continuations (returning into the stack).
+New implicit continuations are created in the code for applications.
+The other two clauses shown use the current implicit continuation by returning a value.